SamyaDaleh/CL-Toolbox/doc/doc.md

 (S (Comp (dat<0> ))(VP (NP (Jan<1> ))(VP (NP (Piet<2> ))(VP (NP (de-kinderen<3> ))(V (zwemmen<6> )))(V (helpen<5> )))(V (zag<4> ))))
 ```
 This format is similar to the first one, but each leaf is appended by an index in pointed brackets that indicate the real order of the leaf nodes.
 Hence the representation of crossing edges is limited to the lowest level.

-### Graphical output

-Currently the graphical output consists of two classes: The ParsingTraceTable displays the same information that has been printed to the command line.
-It is a table containing all chart items, backpointers and applied rules' names, but contrary to the command line it can be resized and scrolled no matter the length.
-There is one feature for outputs of TAG algorithms only: If the cursor hovers a chart item, the corresponding tree rules is displayed with the same class that is used for the overall derived trees.

 #### DisplayTree